opencv/opencv/modules/ml/doc/normal_bayes_classifier.rst

 Normal Bayes Classifier
 =======================

+.. highlight:: cpp

-This is a simple classification model assuming that feature vectors from each class are normally distributed (though, not necessarily independently distributed).
+This simple classification model assumes that feature vectors from each class are normally distributed (though, not necessarily independently distributed).
 So, the whole data distribution function is assumed to be a Gaussian mixture, one component per  class.
 Using the training data the algorithm estimates mean vectors and covariance matrices for every class, and then it uses them for prediction.

 [Fukunaga90] K. Fukunaga. *Introduction to Statistical Pattern Recognition*. second ed., New York: Academic Press, 1990.